Churchill magazine

 Be clear on payment

 Once you have all the information, get a contract agreed so that you're both clear on timescales and expectations.
-Keep in mind that you should never pay in full upfront.
+Remember that you should never pay in full upfront.

 The contract should include:

-A written agreement stating that any small imperfections will be fixed after the job's finished
+• A written agreement stating that any minor imperfections will be fixed after the job's finished

 Emergency jobs